Boost Your Startup's Social Media Marketing with 10 Expert Tips

 Creating engaging content is essential for your startup's social media success.
 This involves creating posts, videos, or images that are visually appealing, informative, and relevant to your target audience.
 For example, if you run a fitness startup, you can create videos of your customers working out or before-and-after photos of their transformations.

 This tip crosses platforms and has multiple meanings.
 First and foremost, be yourself.
 People want to connect with a person, not a corporation.
-So even if your startup is already well known and has an existing brand image, by tweeting as you, you'll make those one-on-one connections that create lasting customer relationships.
+So even if your startup is already well known and has an existing brand image, you'll make those one-on-one connections that create lasting customer relationships by tweeting as you do.
 Of course, you'll want to stay in brand voice, but being a startup, that's not as difficult as you might think; after all, your brand voice most likely is your voice, right?

 5. Use hashtags